 - a few cucumber slices and snips of chives for garnish

-- Drop garlic, salt and pepper into food processor with a knife blade.
+- Drop garlic, salt and pepper into food processor with a knife blade or powerful Vitamin-style blender.
 Process until ingredients become consistency of a paste.

 - Add onion and jalapeño and chop.
 Then add cucumber, chives and avocado, process until all is well-chopped and soup-like.

-- Remove from processor into medium mixing bowl.
+- Remove from processor or blender into medium mixing bowl.
 Add lemon zest and juice, then yogurt.
 Stir well.

 - Divide soup into individual serving bowls, then cover with plastic wrap pressed directly atop soup and refrigerate.
 After well-chilled, remove from fridge, garnish and serve cold.